Do you willingly embrace discomfort and do hard things simply for the sake of doing hard things?

 - Cold showers boost recovery after exercise.
 You know you’ve heard of professional athletes taking ice baths after a hard game or tough workout.
 The cold water reduces soreness and speeds up recovery time.

 - Cold showers improve mood and alertness.
 You’ll be awake much quicker with a cold shower than two cups of coffee, believe me!
 It’s a shock as the cold water pours across your body.
 You start breathing harder, and your heart rate increases which sends a rush of blood through the body.
+Controlling your breathing (not unlike meditation and yoga) are great ways to manage stress.

 - Cold showers help burn fat.
 Apparently there are two kinds of fat in our bodies: brown fat and white fat.
 Brown fat is activated in extreme cold to burn calories which keeps us warm.
 Researchers have found that exposure to cold can increase the metabolic rate of brown fat by 15 times.
+Yes, you read that right, it can actually help you with weight loss.

 - Cold showers help boost immunity.
 The same increase in metabolic rate also activates your immune system which releases more virus-fighting white blood cells.
 The increased blood circulation also helps to avoid hypertension and the hardening of arteries.
+These types of health benefits are hard to ignore.

 - Cold showers are even good for your skin and hair.
 Cold water helps tighten your pores which helps them avoid getting clogged.